Coast Range Rock Climbing

 , by John Baldwin.

 The best current coverage for Coast Range exploration is the Canadian Alpine Journal.
 Some good explorer names to look up; Don & Phyllis Munday, Dick & Alice Culbert, Don Serl, and the late John Clarke.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Coast Range:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Coast Range: